dart-lang/leak_tracker/pkgs/leak_tracker_testing/README.md

 This is test helpers for [leak_tracker](https://pub.dev/packages/leak_tracker).

+They are separated from `leak_tracker` to make sure not to use testing code in production.

 ## How to use the helpers?

-To make your test failing in case of leaks, pass instance of 'Leaks' to the matcher `isLeakFree`:
+To make your test failing in case of leaks with descriptive message, pass the instance of 'Leaks' to the matcher `isLeakFree`:

 ```
 final leaks = await LeakTracking.collectLeaks();